GoonerWare/Edgeware/README.md

 2.5.0 Beta Update *WIP version - will be updated*

-•**Python Update** *Updated Python installed by default to 3.12.7*
+- **Python Update** - *Updated Python installed by default to 3.12.7*

-•**Popups & Start Screen** *Changed resize method from ANTIALIAS to LANCZOS*
+- **Popups & Start Screen** - *Changed resize method from ANTIALIAS to LANCZOS*

-•**Discord Presence** *Fixed issue with default packs, adds fallbacks*
+- **Discord Presence** - *Fixed issue with default packs, adds fallbacks*

-•**Display Changes** *Switches monitor handling to use screeninfo.
+- **Display Changes** - *Switches monitor handling to use screeninfo.
 Can optionally set Popups to only display on primary monitor*

-•**Video Changes** *Optionally enables video playback via VLC for improved performance*
+- **Video Changes** - *Optionally enables video playback via VLC for improved performance*

-•**GIF Changes** *Now handles static GIFs as images instead of logging error*
+- **GIF Changes** - *Now handles static GIFs as images instead of logging error*

-**Notes** For the moment multi-monitor and VLC settings can be set via the Advanced tab.
-To enable VLC support make sure it's installed and set vlcMode to 1.
-To make Edgeware only display popups on your primary monitor, set multiMonitor to 0
+**Important:** For the moment multi-monitor and VLC settings can be set via the Advanced tab:
+- To enable VLC support make sure you have the correct version installed (e.g. 64bit for 64bit systems) and set `vlcMode` to 1
+- To make Edgeware only display popups on your primary monitor, set `multiMonitor` to 0

 The full release notes for past versions can be found [here](https://github.com/GoonerWare/Edgeware/blob/main/RELEASENOTES.md).